emera86/SASmanual-MkDocs/SASmanual/docs/sasvi.md

 8. If desired, add new sections to the report
 9. If required, add interactions between the report objects
 10. Save your report

+The minimun steps to create a basic report are 1, 3, 4 and 10.

 ## Data Preparation